How I Vibe: Hannah Brown, Kindergarten Teacher

-“I’m starting to see how we can make it work.
-They could even have this in the preschool class, with learning shapes and the ‘Find the Difference’ game.
+“I’m starting to see how we can make it work,” she said.
+“They could even have this in the preschool class, with learning shapes and the ‘Find the Difference’ game.
 The kids love those games.”

-How Hannah’s Class Uses Vibe
+How Hannah’s class uses Vibe

-“For example, right now we only have four chairs at each table, when normally we would have six,” she says.
+“For example, right now we only have four chairs at each table, when normally we would have six,” she explained.
 “So it’s small things like that, where the kids aren’t always in each other’s way, and we encourage them to spread out.
 It’s totally different, but they’re going with it.”

-“They’re loving the Vibe board,” Brown says.
+“They’re loving the Vibe Board,” Brown says.
 “It’s definitely a great addition to the classroom.”

 Vibe offers a collaborative solution combining an interactive digital whiteboard and innovative smart software.
-Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas!
+Increase engagement and efficiency at your brainstorming sessions, virtual training, and classroom sessions by integrating your favorite applications with video conferencing and an infinite, mess-free writing canvas.
 Collaborate today with Vibe.

 Looking for the latest in interactive whiteboard technology?
 Check out Vibe today!